Mormon (word): Meaning of the word

 The May 15, 1843, issue of the official Latter Day Saint periodical Times and Seasons contains an article, purportedly written by Joseph Smith, deriving the etymology of the name Mormon from English "more" + Egyptian mon, "good", and extolling the meaning as follows:

 It has been stated that this word [mormon] was derived from the Greek word mormo.
 This is not the case.
 There was no Greek or Latin upon the plates from which I, through the grace of God, translated the Book of Mormon.
 Let the language of that book speak for itself.
 On the 523d page, of the fourth edition, it reads: And now behold we have written this record according to our knowledge in the characters which are called among us the Reformed Egyptian ... none other people knoweth our language; therefore [God] hath prepared means for the interpretation thereof." ...
 [The] Bible in its widest sense, means good; for the Savior says according to the gospel of John, "I am the good shepherd;" and it will not be beyond the common use of terms, to say that good is among the most important in use, and though known by various names in different languages, still its meaning is the same, and is ever in opposition to bad.
 We say from the Saxon, good; the Dane, god; the Goth, goda; the German, gut; the Dutch, goed; the Latin, bonus; the Greek, kalos; the Hebrew, tob; and the Egyptian, mon.
 Hence, with the addition of more, or the contraction, mor, we have the word MOR-MON; which means, literally, more good.

 Whether Smith was the actual author of this passage is uncertain.
 Official LDS Church historian B. H. Roberts removed the quote from his History of the Church compilation, saying he found evidence that W. W. Phelps wrote that paragraph and that it was "based on inaccurate premises and was offensively pedantic."
 LDS Church apostle Gordon B. Hinckley noted that the "more good" translation is incorrect but added that "Mormon means 'more good'" is a positive motto for members of the LDS Church.

-Gordon Thomasson proposes that the toponym Mormon (MRMN) and the toponym Hermounts (HRMN) might be the same word, as both are found in the Book of Mormon text and both reference a wilderness infested by wild beasts.
-According to Thomasson, these two words possibly share the root RMN.